Heathcliff (1980 TV series): History

 The series began production on November 10, 1979.

 The first season, called Heathcliff and Dingbat, ran for 13 episodes and included backup segments with Dingbat and the Creeps, who were created for the show.

 Dingbat and the Creeps revolved around the adventures of three monstrous characters who were self-employed as "Odd Jobs, Inc." which consisted of Dingbat, a vampire dog who used a bat-shaped novelty straw to eat most foods; Sparerib, a strangely rotund skeleton with the ability to change himself into useful items (such as a floor lamp, which he did in the opening credits); and Nobody, a gravelly-voiced jack-o-lantern who led the team and often found them various work.

 The second season, called Heathcliff and Marmaduke, ran for 13 episodes and featured backup segments with fellow comic strip character Marmaduke (although the Marmaduke segments are actually the first to be seen in each half-hour show).

-Reruns of the second season (Heathcliff and Marmaduke) were seen occasionally on Boomerang.
+Reruns of the second season (Heathcliff and Marmaduke) were seen occasionally on Boomerang and are sometimes seen on MeTV Toons.

 In 1983, NBC reran the show as a segment on Thundarr the Barbarian reruns.

-Two years after this show ended, another one based on Heathcliff was produced by DiC Entertainment, which was called simply Heathcliff, although for distinction this series is usually referred to by the expanded title of Heathcliff and the Catillac Cats.
+Two years after this show ended, another one based on Heathcliff was produced by DIC Entertainment, which was called simply Heathcliff, although for distinction this series is usually referred to by the expanded title of Heathcliff and the Catillac Cats.

 Dingbat has appeared as a cameo in a Yogi Bear comic with many Hanna-Barbera animal characters captured.
 He was the only Ruby-Spears character there.